AlloyCI/alloy-runner/docs/security/README.md

 ## Cloning a runner

-Runners use a token to identify to the GitLab Server.
+Runners use a token to identify to the AlloyCI Server.
 If you clone a runner then the cloned runner could be picking up the same jobs for that token.
 This is a possible attack vector to "steal" runner jobs.